-Flooding is a temporary overflow of water onto land that is normally dny.
+Flooding is a temporary overflow of water onto land that is normally dry.
 Floods are the most common natural disaster in the United States.
-Floods can happen during heavy rains, when snow melts quickly, or when dams or levees break.
+Floods can happen during heavy rains, when snow mest quickly, or when dams or levees break.
 Damaging flooding may happen with only a few inches of water, or it may cover a house to the rooftop.
-Floods can occur within minutes or over a long period, and may last days, weeks, or longer.
+Floods can occur within minutes of over a long period, and may last days, weeks, or longer.

-The portion of the Boodplain outside of the Boodway that is covered by flood water during the regional flood.
-The erm Boodfringe is generally associated with standing water rather than flowing water.
-Development is allowed in the Boodfringe subject to local floodplain ordinance
+Hoodring: The parties of the Spoodsian outside of the Boodway that is covered by floud water during the regional floud.
+The term floodlings is generally associated with standing water either than floo water.
+Development is allowed in the floodlings subject to local floodplain ordinance.

-Regional Flood Elevation The stars as the Judy-year rego, the 1-percent orando tood, or date rood prehin, Regional Flood Elevation The elevation determined to be representative of large floods known to have occu.
-Wisconsin or which may be expected to occur on a particular lake, river, or stream of 15% during any given year.
-(Wisconsin only) Base Flood Elevation The elevation determined by FEMA to which flood water is expected to rice during
+The same as the Job year front, the Livercest rounce tood, or bear tood if blow).
+Regional Flood Debattion.
+The sériation determined to be representative of large floods known to have occurred Wildcomb or reference them be represented to occur on a particular tale, river, or stream at a of 1% during any given year.
+(Vivilizanian cons).
+Base: Flood Elevation.
+The seasoff of determined by FEMA to which flood water is expected to rus during the.